 Ohio State announces the 2014 DMAC Institute, May 12-May 23

 Registration for DMAC 2014 is now closed.
-Deadline for the full Institute fee is March 14.
+Registration for DMAC 2015 will open during the Autumn semester.

 The Ohio State University's Department of English and the Digital Media Project are proud to host a two-week institute on the effective use of digital media in college composition classrooms.
 Participants will explore a range of contemporary digital literacy practices—alphabetic, visual, audio, and multimodal—and apply what they learn to the design of meaningful assignments, syllabi, curricula, and programs.

 Among other activities, participants will

 The goal of DMAC is to suggest and encourage innovative rhetorically–based approaches to composing that students and faculty can use as they employ digital media in support of their own educational and professional goals, in light of the specific context at their home institutions and within their varied personal experiences.